freealise/freealise/ar/README.md

 shuffled flashcards combining into sentences (for formants/phonemes as by keyboard rows and columns, according to frequency to arrange by SSP; for words if facing up are a poetry set - practical, if down are solitaire / poker game - educational)
 word tree / net from dict: first word in description of same pos is parent, synonyms if parents of each other (or similar descriptions)

-transcribe storyboard frames for indexing and visually impaired people, publish as newsletter for marketing
+code is prose (doesn't have to be IF, but readable code formatted into text)

 notation: rotate keyboard 90deg; show as is or png for spectrograms / tabs with vowel symbols (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
 vectorizer: use paperjs instead of google charts (https://w00dn.github.io/papergrapher/)

-docs: get commentary (preferably written first) out of code
+docs: get commentary (preferably written first) out of program
 in order of not succession but execution, to wiki with toc and markdown

 //foil is covered by food-grade wax from cheese;